leshec/wordfind/README.md

 - Play a game to find words from random letters/tiles
 - Find anagrams of words

-Shuttle is an awesome tool for quickly and easily deploying webapps based on Rust, Tera for templating was good but I'll explore others but runtime template and error are hard to spot, Axum is easy enough to use and I like the idea of HTMX in general

 Not 100% finished but functions enough as intended

 ## **Website**

 - Wordfinder (https://wordfinder.shuttleapp.rs)
-- new site with https://www.shuttle.dev/ shuttle.dev domain: (https://wordfinder-awq2.shuttle.app)

 ## **Todo:**

 - [x] Favicon.
 What is the right way to do this?
 - [x] Experiment with loops in templates
-- [x] Figure how to deploy with shuttle
+- [x] Figure how to deploy with shuttle.
+Edit Shuttle closed down.
 - [ ] Make some notes for later
 - [ ] error handling and testing etc
 - [x] add an about and contact for new words